catalystneuro/neuroconv/README.md

 # NWB conversion tools

-NWB Conversion Tools is a package for creating NWB files by converting and combining neural data in proprietary formats and adding essential metadata.
+Neuroconv is a package for creating NWB files by converting and combining neural data in proprietary formats and adding essential metadata.

-**Under heavy construction.
-API is changing rapidly.**

 Features: